-You are receiving this letter because you filed a statement of concern about the above applications.
+You are receiving this letter because you filed a statement of concern about Applications No. 1880354, 1882581, 1882589, 1882591, 1882653, and 1884135.
 The Alberta Energy Regulator (AER) has reviewed your statements of concern, along with the applications, the applicable requirements, and other submissions or information about the applications.
-The AER has decided that a hearing is not required under an enactment, or necessary, to consider the concerns outlined in your statements of concern.
+The AER has decided that a hearing is not required under an enactment, or necessary, to consider the concerns outlined in your statement of concern.